Good Intentions, Unexpected Outcomes: When Leadership Techniques Backfire

 The Unintended Consequence: Burnout, reduced creativity, and paradoxically, decreased overall output.

 The Insight: Humans aren’t CPUs.
 We need downtime to recharge, innovate, and handle the unexpected.
 Our brains are wired for periods of focus, followed by periods of diffuse thinking.
 This ebb and flow isn’t inefficiency—it’s the rhythm of human creativity and problem-solving.
+When we ignore this rhythm, we don’t just risk burnout; we squander the cognitive processes leading to breakthrough ideas and elegant solutions.

 The Opportunity: Instead of aiming for 100% utilization, target 70-80%.
 Use that “slack” for innovation, problem-solving, and handling the inevitable curveballs.
 You might find that by doing less, your team accomplishes more.